can different angelfish live together?

 Of course, if you’re adding new angelfish simultaneously, you don’t need to do this, as the tank is already an even playing field.

 That’s because larger angelfish can fend for themselves.
 At the same time, smaller angelfish can get away from bigger fish, meaning they’re not a threat.
-Bigger fish soon realize this after giving chase and failing to catch their new angelfish tank mates.
+Bigger fish soon realize this after giving chase and not catching their tank mates.

-After a few minutes, the fish should feel comfortable around each other once they realize they can live in harmony with one another.
+After a few minutes, the fish should feel comfortable around each other once they realize they can live in harmony.

 Can Different Types Of Angelfish Breed?

 Angelfish readily cross-breed.
-In fact, most of today’s domestic freshwater angelfish have been created through selective breeding programs designed to develop new scale colors and patterns.
+Most of today’s domestic freshwater angelfish have been created through selective breeding programs designed to develop new scale colors and patterns.

 That’s because they have similar genetics and ancestors, despite what genus they come from.